TetraxZ/BfBB-Practice-Mod/README.md

 # Features

-having all warps unlocked and both abilities at the start
+-having all warps unlocked and both abilities at the start

-visuals for boss fight skips, as well as visuals for key tricks
+-visuals for boss fight skips, as well as visuals for key tricks

-the ability to reset levels back into an almost-original state
+-the ability to reset levels back into an almost-original state

-tricks are much easier and faster to practice with
+-tricks are much easier and faster to practice with

 and more!